lepidus/reviewReminder/README.md

 ## Time Zone

-The time zone of the evaluation deadline is according to the OJS.
+The time zone of the review deadline is according to the OJS.
 This setting is defined in the `config.inc.php` file, in the `time_zone` field.

 ## Configure the One-click Reviewer Access